Chargeback reason codes: the complete guide for issuing banks

 A chargeback (Mastercard's term) or dispute (Visa's preferred label) happens when a cardholder questions a transaction on their statement.
 Maybe they don't recognise the charge, never received their order, or noticed they were billed twice.
 The reason code is the shorthand that captures the specific problem, and more importantly, determines who's responsible for making it right.

-For issuing banks, these codes are your roadmap.
-They tell you:
+For issuing banks, these codes are your roadmap telling you:

-• Whether you have a strong case for shifting liability to the merchant
+• Whether you have a strong case for shifting liability to the merchant: the code signals where the merchant's actions (or inactions) have already conceded liability.

-• What patterns might be emerging across your portfolio
+• What patterns might be emerging across your portfolio: aggregated code data surfaces fraud trends, problem merchants, and product vulnerabilities.

 Without standardised reason codes, every disputed transaction would require custom communication between banks worldwide.
 Instead, a code like "10.4" instantly tells everyone "this is a card-not-present fraud claim," triggering specific procedures and timelines.